-The aim of the Eco-Schools programme is to make environmental awareness and action an intrinsic part of the life and ethos of the school for both pupils and for staff, and to engage the wider community.
+The aim of our Eco-Committee is to make environmental awareness and action an intrinsic part of the life and ethos of the school for both pupils and for staff, and to engage the wider community.

-There are compost bins around the school which are collected by the Eco-Warriors on selected days and emptied into larger compost bins in the garden.
+-There are compost bins around the school which are emptied into larger compost bins in the garden.

-We have an eco-code which is displayed in every classroom reminding all the children and teachers about how we can be more environmentally friendly and help save the environment.
+We have an eco-code which is displayed around the school reminding all the children and teachers about how we can be more environmentally friendly and help save the environment.